VasylMagora/azure-iot-edge-get-started/README.md

 # azure-iot-edge-get-started
-Initial guide to start simple test application on Hivecell One, connected with Azure IoT Edge
+Initial guide to starting simple test application on Hivecell One, connected with Azure IoT Edge

 ---
 platform: Ubuntu 18.04